Prashantkry/DBMS_Notes/README.md

 12. DISTINCT
 	1. Find distinct values in the table.
-	2. SELECT DISTINCT(col_name) FROM table_name;
+		SELECT DISTINCT(col_name) FROM table_name;
+		-- distnict or unique value
+		select distinct department from Worker ;
-	3. GROUP BY can also be used for the same
+	2. GROUP BY can also be used for the same
 		1. “Select col_name from table GROUP BY col_name;” same output as above DISTINCT query
 		2. SQL is smart enough to realise that if you are using GROUP BY and not using any aggregation function, then you mean “DISTINCT”

+		-- group by	-> to know no of emoployee in  different department select department, count(department) from worker group by department;
+	AVG
+		-- AVG salary per department
+		select department, AVG(salary) from worker group by department;

+	Min
+	-- Min salary per department
+		select department, MIN(salary) from worker group by department;

+	Max
+	-- Max salary per department
+		select department, MAX(salary) from worker group by department;

+	Sum
+	-- Sum salary per department
+		select department, SUM(salary) from worker group by department;

 13. GROUP BY HAVING